tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 </dqm4hep>
 ```

-By construction, it is also possible the run nested for loops by changing the loop id:
+By construction, it is also possible to make nested for loops by changing the loop id:

 ```xml
 <dqm4hep>